ikawka/pickjson/README.md

 # pluckjson

-Pick values from a JSON string print the value on screen or copy to clipboard.
+Pick values from a JSON string and print the value on screen or copy to clipboard.

 ## Installation